JEFworks-Lab/jefworks-lab.github.io/_posts/2016-09-30-signaling-network-reconstruction-using-bayesian-networks-in-R.md

 ![]({{ site.url }}/images/bayesnet-published-results.png)<!-- -->

-What happens if we subsample to a smaller number of cells?
+The original paper also suggested that the large number of cells was necessary for accurate network reconstruction.
+So what happens if we subsample to a smaller number of cells?

 ```r
 isachs = read.table("data/sachs.interventional.txt", header = TRUE, colClasses = "factor")